 ‘Left Wing’ and ‘Right Wing’ Antisemitism?

 Most of all, though, Deborah connected the dots in many ways for me on how anti-Semitism is the world’s oldest conspiracy theory.
-The Holocaust scholar helped me realize that there is no difference between “left wing” and “right wing” antisemitism, since they all draw upon the same mythology of Jewish power.
-To be clear, Deborah did not say this overtly.
-Rather, it was my interpretation based on what I know about the way “left wing” and “right-wing” anti-Semites think.
-They base their antisemitism on the same mythology of secret Jewish power, money, control, and dual loyalties.
+The Holocaust scholar helped me realize that there is fundamentally, no difference between “left wing” and “right wing” antisemitism, since they all draw upon the same mythology of secret Jewish power, money, control, and dual loyalties.
 This is why if Israel went away or if Zionism never existed, so-called “left-wing anti-Semitism” would still be around.
 Anti-Zionism is the excuse, the drawing-room and academic-conference respectability the antisemitism virus feeds upon.
 But it could always find something else

 Deborah also allowed me to use the entire interview in my Emet – Truth podcast.
 I begin with my own first antisemitic experience from my early childhood in Georgia.
 Then Deborah and I discuss a range of topics, from the Women’s March to Alice Walker to the roots of antisemitism and what we can do about it.